wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 Compatibility matrix
 ---------------------

-The following table shows the scans compatibility for the different available Operating Systems:
+The following table shows the Operating Systems that this module currently supports.

 +------------------------+----------------------------------------------------------------------+
 |                        |                      **Syscollector scan**                           |